Parkinson's Disease and MRI

 What Should I Expect During the MRI?

-As the MRI scan begins, you will hear the equipment making a muffled thumping sound that will last for several minutes.
+As the MRI scan begins, you will hear the equipment making a variety of banging, clanging and muffled thumping sound that will last for several minutes.
+None of them are anything other than annoying.
 Other than the sound, you should experience no unusual sensations during the scanning.

 Certain MRI exams require an injection of a contrast material.
 This helps identify certain anatomic structures on the scan images.